 Use Hyperlocal Keywords

-Keywords are important for any website’s SEO.
+Keywords and keyword research are important for any website’s SEO.
 But for local businesses you want your keywords to reflect your specific local area.
 Locals want to know you are one of them.

 Use hyperlocal keywords that are specific to the cities or neighborhoods you want to target.
 You can name the neighborhood, mall or plaza you are located in as a keyword.
 But you may increase store traffic if you name larger cities nearby.